exilenorth/RcloneQBController/docs/TECHNICAL_SPECIFICATION.md

 *   **Background Actions:** The "Test" button makes an HTTP request to `http://<detected_ip>:<port>/api/v2/app/version`.
 The "Next" button is enabled on a successful response.

 ##### Step 6 – Ask for WebUI Username & Password
-*   **Purpose:** To get the user's qBittorrent credentials.
+*   **Purpose:** To get the user's qBittorrent credentials and securely store them.
 *   **UI Elements:**
     *   `TextBox` for Username.
     *   `PasswordBox` for Password.
     *   A "Test Login" button.
+*   **Action:** The entered password will be securely stored in the Windows Credential Manager via the `CredentialService`.
+No sensitive information is ever written to the `config.json` file.
 *   **Background Actions:** The application attempts to authenticate with the qB API using the provided credentials.
 A "Connected!" or "Invalid credentials" message is displayed.
 The "Next" button is enabled on success.

 ##### Step 7 – Store Credentials
 *   **Purpose:** To securely store all the gathered configuration data.
 *   **UI Elements:** A summary screen showing the values that will be saved.
-*   **Background Actions:** The application encrypts sensitive data (like the qB password) and writes all the configuration values (VPN config path, internal IP, qB host/port, credentials, rclone remote name) to the `config.json` file.
+*   **Background Actions:** The application securely stores sensitive data (like the qBittorrent password) in the Windows Credential Manager via the `CredentialService`.
+Other configuration values (VPN config path, internal IP, qB host/port, rclone remote name) are written to the `config.json` file.
+No sensitive information is ever written to the `config.json` file.

 ##### Step 8 – Run First Test
 *   **Purpose:** To perform a final end-to-end validation of the entire setup.